alexle/alexle.github.com/posts/technical-debt-developers.markdown

 ##Is Technical Debt Bad Then?##

-9 years ago, I would have answered with an emphatic **yes**.
+Many years ago, I would have answered with an emphatic **yes**.
 Technical debt is evil!
 We need to purge all of it from our codebase and we can't take on ANY new debt.

 Nowadays, my views have somewhat changed.
 Yes, it isn't good to carry technical debt.
 At the same time, I've learned that businesses aren't successful because they had perfect code.